genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/11_condition-rules.md

 ### Preparation

 First, check that you have the Evaluator running.
 If it is not, check the procedure at the beginning of the exercise on [setting up a cron rule](/getting-started/go-to-the-next-level/time-rules/).

 You need to create two csv files for this exercise.

-The first is the file with your rule in the correct format, similsr to the static cron rule in the previous exercise.
+The first is the file with your rule in the correct format, similar to the static cron rule in the previous exercise.
 Call the file DYNAMIC_RULE.csv.

 ```csv
 NAME,DESCRIPTION,RULE_TABLE,RULE_STATUS,RULE_EXPRESSION,USER_NAME,PROCESS_NAME,MESSAGE_TYPE,RESULT_EXPRESSION